Immortals (song)

 "Immortals" is a song written and recorded by American rock band Fall Out Boy for the 2014 Walt Disney Animation Studios film Big Hero 6.
 An alternative version appears on the band's sixth studio album American Beauty/American Psycho (2015).

 The "End Credits" single version was released by Walt Disney Records on October 14, 2014, as a digital download.
 A 7" vinyl bundled with a poster was released on December 16, 2014.
-As of February 8, 2016, "Immortals" was certified Platinum by the RIAA for one million units sold.
+As of November 6, 2023, "Immortals" was certified 4x Platinum by the Recording Industry Association of America (RIAA) for one million units sold.